riscv-android-src/toolchain-rustc/src/doc/reference/src/trait-bounds.md

 }
 ```

-Higher-ranked lifetimes may also be specified just before the trait, the only
+Higher-ranked lifetimes may also be specified just before the trait: the only
 difference is the scope of the lifetime parameter, which extends only to the
 end of the following trait instead of the whole bound.
 This function is
 equivalent to the last one.